Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/insightedge-python.markdown

 To start the command line shell, run the `./bin/insightedge-pyspark` script in the InsightEdge directory.

-For example, start InsightEdge demo:
+For example, start the InsightEdge demo:

 {{%tabs%}}
 {{%tab Linux%}}